 Analog Efex Pro is a brand new addition to the Google Nik Collection, the set of plug-ins for Photoshop, Elements, Lightroom and Aperture that Google took over when it bought out Nik Software.
-You can find out more at the Google Nik Collection website.
+It’s now been taken over by DxO.
 I rate this as the best set of plug-ins ever made, and practically a must-have for digital image-editing fans.

 It’s a tool for simulating the look of old films and cameras, right down to authentic-looking textures, scratches and light leaks.
 I took a quick tour of the basics in Part 1 of my Analog Efex Pro mini-series yesterday, but this time I’m going to look at the Analog Efex Pro Camera Kit using this thoroughly modern digital image I shot at a car show.